This post on the Iced Azalea Cocktail Recipe was originally published in April 2021 and updated in April 2022.

 If you’ll be watching the Masters at home this year like us and want some delicious appetizers or springy foods to serve it with, check out some of our favorites below!
 Of course, Eric would say you should also serve the traditional pimento cheese and egg salad!

 As always, I’m sharing this great recipe with y’all, in addition to the macros!
 If you want to learn more about calculating your own macros, or why I do, click HERE!
-Be sure to join me for the next round of FASTer Way To Fat Loss, starting on 4/12!
+Be sure to join me for the next round of FASTer Way To Fat Loss!
 I promise, you’ll even be able to enjoy your favorite cocktails, just like this one!
 Here’s the recipe!

 Iced Azalea Cocktail